microsoft/autogen/samples/tools/testbed/CONTRIBUTING.md

 Should you provide a custom tabulation script, please implement `--help` and `-h` options for documenting your interface.

 The `scenarios/GAIA/Scripts/custom_tabulate.py` is a great example of custom tabulation.
-It also shows how you can re-use some components of the default tabulator to speed up development.
+It also shows how you can reuse some components of the default tabulator to speed up development.

 ### Cloning